 In addition one becomes acquainted with fast different people, which is not sure in a hotel or a holiday house.
 Thus (nearly) everyone accesses also, if it goes at the mounting and disassembly of the tent for the sleeping car or to preparing the meals or the others approximately activities which can be settled around the bus.
 And who already times heard at night a lion roar, while one lies secure in bed, who can probably understand my enthusiasm for these nature near kind of the travel.

 PS.
 The term Sandsation in the headline was coined by an event, which take place since 2003 every year near the railway main station (Hauptbahnhof) in Berlin/Germany.
 There will be crafted in July and August for some weaks large sand sculptures, which also can be visited during the emergence and thereafter still some time.

 In 2007 the event stood under the slogan "Welcome to Paradise.
-The mouse on the cheese mountain was i.e. about 5 m largely.
-In the year 2008 this event take place from 8th June to 3rd August 3.
-If you should be at this time in Berlin, I can recommend the attendance to you.
+The mouse on the cheese mountain was for example about 5 m largely.
+This event take place in the year 2008 from 8.
+6. - 3.
+8. If you should be at this time in Berlin, I can recommend the attendance to you.

 73/72 de Ingo, DK3RED − Don't forget: the fun is the power!